yt-dlp/yt-dlp/README.md

                                     downloadable
     -F, --list-formats              List available formats of each video.
                                     Simulate unless --no-simulate is used
-    --merge-output-format FORMAT    Container to use when merging formats (e.g. bestvideo+bestaudio).
-Ignored if no merge is
+    --merge-output-format FORMAT    Containers that may be used when merging formats, separated by "/" (Eg: "mp4/mkv").
-                                    required. (currently supported: avi, flv,
+                                    Ignored if no merge is required. (currently
-                                    mkv, mov, mp4, webm)
+                                    supported: avi, flv, mkv, mov, mp4, webm)

 ## Subtitle Options:
     --write-subs                    Write subtitle file